-- A. "Academic Unit" means a department, College, School, or other University entity in which a faculty member has an appointment with assigned teaching; research, scholarship, or creative activities; service; administrationadministrative; librarianship; and/or extension responsibilities.
-Faculty members with joint appointments across Academic Units may have responsibilities in more than one Unit. - B. "Research Unit" means a Unit such as a University-recognized center or institute in which the faculty member has an appointment with assigned research, administrative, or other responsibilities.
-Faculty members with joint appointments across Academic and Research Units may have responsibilities in more than one Unit. - C. "Unit" means either an Academic or Research Unit. - D. "Unit Head" means a Department Chair, Dean, Director, or any University administrator who has a supervisory relationship to a faculty member in relation with respect to determining, assigning, and/or reviewing faculty workload expectations.
+- A. "Academic Unit" means a department, College, School, or other University entity in which a faculty member has an appointment with assigned teaching; research, scholarship, or creative activities; service; administrationadministrative; librarianship; and/or e-Extension responsibilities.
+Faculty members with joint appointments across a Academic u-Units may have responsibilities in more than one u-Unit. - B. "Research Unit" means a unit such as a University-recognized center or institute in which the faculty member has an appointment with assigned research, administrative, or other responsibilities.
+Faculty members with joint appointments across Academic and Research Units may have responsibilities in more than one u-Unit.

+- C. "Unit" means either an Academic or Research Unit. - D. "Unit Head" means a Department Chair, Dean, Director, or any University administrator who has a supervisory relationship to a faculty member in relation with respect to determining, assigning, and/or reviewing faculty workload expectations.